 - Student Gender Transition Policy

 - A detailed document setting out the expectations relating to student gender transition as well as providing practical advice for staff who are supporting trans students / students who have made a decision to undergo gender transition.

 - Human Resource Policies and Procedures are inclusive of LGBTQI+ people.
 Where partners are referenced in our policies, these are regardless of gender and are inclusive of same-sex partners.
 If you have any questions about HR policies please contact your link HR Advisor.

 If you have any comments, feedback or would like further advice on this documentation please contact Hannah Barjat on (01782 7)33339 or firstname.lastname@example.org.

-The Lesbian, Gay, Bi-sexual, Transgender and Intersex (LGBTI) network seeks to provide a safe, confidential, and supportive environment for all staff who identify as LGBTI and others who identify under the LGBTI umbrella.
-The aims of the network are to:
+The Lesbian, Gay, Bi-sexual, Transgender, Queer/Questioning and Intersex (LGBTQI+) network seeks to provide a safe, confidential, and supportive environment for all staff who identify as LGBTQI+ and others who identify under the LGBTI umbrella.

 If you would like to become a trans role model please email

 A role model is aware of their potential to influence others and intentionally exercises that influence for the purpose of helping to create a more inclusive environment.
 In order to do so, the role model needs to be true to themselves, visible in their community and ready to act against discrimination.

 Staff, students, alumni and others associated with Keele are invited to become a visible role model.